biologist79/ESPuino/README.md

 | 12            | Neopixel              | DI     | Might be necessary to use a logic-converter 3.3 => 5V        |
 | 17            | (e.g.) BC337 (via R5) | Base   | Don't forget R5!                                             |

+## Wiring (custom) / different pinout
+When using a develboard with for example SD-card-reader already integrated, the pinouts described above my not fit your needs.
+Additionaly some boards may use one or some of the GPIOs I used for internal purposes and are maybe not exposed via pin-headers.
+However, having them exposed doesn't mean they can be used without limits.
+This is because some GPIOs have to be logical LOW or HIGH at start for example and this is probably not the case when connecting stuff to it.
+Feel free to adjust the GPIOs proposed by me (but be adviced it could take a while to get it running).
+If you encounter problems please refer the board's manual first. <br />
+Keep in mind the RFID-lib I used is intended for default-SPI-pins only (SCK, MISO, MOSI).
+[Here](https://github.com/biologist79/Tonuino-ESP32-I2S/tree/master/Hardware-Plaforms/ESP32-A1S-Audiokit) I described a solution for a board with many GPIOs used internally and a very limited number of GPIOs exposed.
+That's why I had to use different SPI-GPIOs for RFID as well.
+Please note I used a slightly modified [RFID-lib](https://github.com/biologist79/Tonuino-ESP32-I2S/tree/master/Hardware-Plaforms/ESP32-A1S-Audiokit/lib/MFRC522) there.

 ## Prerequisites
 * choose if optional modules (MQTT, FTP, Neopixel) should be compiled/enabled
 * for debugging-purposes serialDebug can be set to ERROR, NOTICE, INFO or DEBUG.